austinfennacy/project-fennacy/README.md

 - **1 minute**
   - 📷 Browse GIFs of the project and technologies used in the [Project Overview](#project-overview).
 - **5 minutes**
-  - 🔬 Additionally, browse a more complete list of the technologies used in [What I Learned](#what-i-learned).
+  - 🔬 Additionally, browse a more complete list of the technologies used in [Code Highlights Reel](#code-highlights-reel).
 - **10 minutes**
   - 🔨 Additionally, create an account and explore the production build of Project Fennacy at [https://pf.austinfennacy.com](https://pf.austinfennacy.com).
 - **Too much time**